Table of Contents

-Whenever we start our car, we are always amazed to see that the RPM of our car engine spikes up to about 2000-3000 RPM and then immediately drops down to 1200 RPM.
-After hitting 1200 RPM, it drops down more to reach 6-800 RPM.
-How long should we wait before starting the driving?
+Whenever we start our car, the RPM engine spikes to about 2000-3000 RPM and immediately drops to 1200 RPM.
+After hitting 1200 RPM, it falls to 600-800 RPM.
+Why does it happen?

 - Cruise Control failed at 220km/hr speed – Saudi tells the story.

 It is normal for a cold engine to start with high RPM; it will drop immediately after warming up, especially when the engine is trying to heat itself up.
 This is called the cycling of RPM.